Warm weather, picnic table-dining, and beer. Our favorites.

 Spring has been in hiding, but we know she’s on our way.
 That’s why we wanted to get this outdoor patio guide to you as soon as possible.
 At the first sight of sun and warm weather, refer to our guide, and eat your heart out as the sun warms your winter-worn body.
 Maybe we’re being a bit dramatic, but nothing spells out H-A-P-P-Y like outdoor dining, so we can’t wait.
 Stay tuned to this guide as we’ll update it often!

-If you’re looking for a touch of England culture (that means pub food and top quality whiskey and scotch) then come on over to Merlin’s Rest.
+If you’re looking for a touch of English culture (that means pub food and top quality whiskey and scotch) then come on over to Merlin’s Rest.
 They don’t feature television sets to watch football, but what they do boast is good conversation over a pint.
-Patio seating is open year-round but you do have to call ahead to 612-216-2419 to make a reservation.
+Patio seating is open year-round.
 Don’t wait to sit on their patio and enjoy their award-winning fish & chips or their quality savory pies.

 Where: 3601 E Lake St, Minneapolis, MN 55406